collijk/python-package-cookiecutter/README.md

-To enable these features, you need to create a [personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) and use it as the value for `GITHUB_TOKEN` secret.
+To enable these features, you need to create a [personal access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) and use it as the value for `GH_TOKEN` secret.
 When creating the access token, the following permissions have to be granted:

 * repo